Sangliers-Feroces/Vega-Engine/readme.md

                   With 3 points selected :
                         F allow you to flip the triangle selected T allow you to create a triangle with the 3 selected vertex.
-                  E active the extruder mode with allow you to dig in the world In both mode : hold right click to rotate the caméra In both mode : P to activate/desactivate UI
+                  E active the extruder mode with allow you to dig or extrude large amount of points in the world In both mode : hold right click to rotate the caméra In both mode : P to activate/desactivate UI
 But most important Have fun !!